Saurav-S-Purushothaman/clj-chat/README.md

 The port is constant and configured to be 10000

-To connect to the cleint
+To connect to the cleint create a new terminal session and connect on localhost 10000.
-Use any server.
-In this example, I am using telnet
+In this example, I am using telnet.

 ``` shell
 telnet localhost 10000

 ```

+You will be prompted to enter your username, and that would be your username for the entire session.

+The server can accept multiple connection